Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Details and proofs for translation-invariant algebras

 The translation-invariant operator algebra $\g^{\mathrm{TI}}\subseteq\mathfrak{u}(2^n)$~\eqref{eq:gTIdefinition} is the commutant of the cyclic translation action $C_n$ on $n$ qubits, i.e.\ the fixed-point subspace of conjugation by the shift unitaries $\{U_\tau^k\}_{k=0}^{n-1}$.
 In \cref{sssec:TI-systems} we focus on translation-invariant generator families that, in addition, admit a free-fermion description.
 Such models generate DLAs contained in the intersection $\g^{\mathrm{FF}}\cap \g^{\mathrm{TI}}$, and are naturally expressed as translation-invariant sums of Pauli strings.
 Rather than working with explicit Pauli expansions of these sums, we introduce \emph{Pauli cycles} as a symmetry-adapted basis obtained by twirling Pauli strings with the Reynolds projector~\eqref{eq:cyclic_twirl}.
 This representation supports more efficient Lie-algebraic primitives: linear-independence tests reduce to comparisons of orbit representatives, and commutators can be evaluated with improved asymptotic cost, which directly accelerates the preprocessing stage of $\gsim$ in translation-invariant settings.

 This appendix collects the supporting material for \cref{sssec:TI-systems}.
-In particular, we provide (i) a derivation of the Pauli-cycle commutator identity \cref{th:PCcommutator}, (ii) a proof of the linear-time improvement for bounded-weight cycles in \cref{cor:bounded_weight_PC_commutator}, and (iii) numerical runtime benchmarks demonstrating the practical advantage of Pauli cycles for free-fermion algebras within $\g^{\mathrm{FF}}\cap\g^{\mathrm{TI}}$.
+In particular, we provide (i) a derivation of the Pauli cycle commutator identity \cref{th:PCcommutator}, (ii) a proof of the linear-time improvement for bounded-weight cycles in \cref{cor:bounded_weight_PC_commutator}, and (iii) numerical runtime benchmarks demonstrating the practical advantage of Pauli cycles for free-fermion algebras within $\g^{\mathrm{FF}}\cap\g^{\mathrm{TI}}$.

-The translation-invariant algebra $\g^\mathrm{TI}\subseteq\mathfrak{u}(2^n)$~\eqref{eq:gTIdefinition} describes the commutant of the action of the cyclic translation group $C_n$ on $n$ qubits.
-In \cref{sssec:TI-systems}, we discuss free fermion equivalents which generate subalgebras of $\g^\mathrm{FF}\cap\g^\mathrm{TI}$, and therefore can be described by translation-invariant general operators.
-Instead of staying in the Pauli basis, we propose \emph{Pauli cycles} as a symmetry-adapted basis of $\g^\mathrm{TI}$ which allows for asymptotically more efficient primitives needed to build the adjoint representation for $\gsim$.
-In particular, this section gives the proofs for Pauli cycle commutators (in a normal and bounded-weight scenaria) and provides numerical runtime benchmarks showing the advantage of this symmetry adapted basis for problems in $\g^\mathrm{FF}\cap\g^\mathrm{TI}$.